-&lt;sup>52 In concluding that Hialeah's ordinances were not of "general applicability," the court found that the ordinances "were drafted with care to forbid few killings but those occasioned by religious sacrifice," that they did not prohibit and approved many kinds of "animal deaths or kills for nonreligious reason," that the city's purported concern for public health resulting from improper disposal of animal carcasses only addressed religious sacrifice and not disposal by restaurants or hunters, that more rigorous standards of inspection were imposed on animals killed for religious sacrifice and eaten than animals killed by hunters or fishermen, and that small commercial slaughterhouses were not subject to similar requirements related to the city's "professed desire to prevent cruelty to animals and preserve the public health."
+ordinances "were drafted with care to forbid few killings but those occasioned by religious sacrifice," that they did not prohibit and approved many kinds of "animal deaths or kills for nonreligious reason," that the city's purported concern for public health resulting from improper disposal of animal carcasses only addressed religious sacrifice and not disposal by restaurants or hunters, that more rigorous standards of inspection were imposed on animals killed for religious sacrifice and eaten than animals killed by hunters or fishermen, and that small commercial slaughterhouses were not subject to similar requirements related to the city's "professed desire to prevent cruelty to animals and preserve the public health."
 Id. at 543-45.

-See discussion in "free speech" section, infra.
+53 See discussion in "free speech" section, infra.

-&lt;sup>54 See Elane Photography, LLC v.
-Willock, 309 P3d 53 (2013), cert. den. \\\ US \\\ , 134 SCt 1787 (2014).
+54 See Elane Photography, LLC v.
+Willock, 309 P3d 53 (2013), cert. den.
+US , 134 SCt 1787 (2014).

-accommodations, advantages, facilities and privileges of any place of public accommodation, without any distinction, discrimination or restriction on account of \ \ \ sexual orientation \ \ \.
+accommodations, advantages, facilities and privileges of any place of public accommodation, without any distinction, discrimination or restriction on account of sexual orientation .